verrazzano/docs/content/en/docs/reference/model/_index.md

 ### WebLogicDomain

 WebLogic domain components in a Verrazzano Model represent the custom resource for the WebLogic domain that is managed by the WebLogic Server Kubernetes Operator.
-Because the operator is what manages the domain, CR options that the model can handle are acceptable as entries in the component within the model file.
+Because the operator is what manages the domain, custom resource options that the model can handle are acceptable as entries in the component within the model file.

 ``` yaml
   weblogicDomains: